-The Open Ports risk vector observes ports that are exposed to the Internet, known as “open ports.”
+Open Ports is a Diligence risk vector.
+It observes ports that are exposed to the internet, known as “open ports.”
 While certain ports must be open to support normal business functions and few companies will actually have no ports open, the fewer ports that are exposed to the Internet, the fewer openings there are for attack.

 Risks